 The book Jane Austen really wanted to write – probably.

 Toby Frost, author of the best-selling Space Captain Smith series

 Jane Austen Centre, Bath

-There are more reviews here, some academic citations (yes, really) here, a sample chapter here and information on where to buy the book here.
+There are more reviews here, some academic citations (yes, really) here and a sample chapter here.
 There are a whole load of extra features here, and there is of course the utterly unique Wickhampedia if you have a few hours to kill.